archevel/ghoul/README.md

 TODO: Use `fn` instead of `lambda`?
 TODO: Use `do` instead of `begin`?
 TODO: Use `def` instead of `define`?
-TODO: Implement macros in the macromancy pakage!
+~~TODO: Implement macros in the macromancy pakage!~~
+TODO: Make macro elipsis associate to preceeding `identifier` so more complex code patterns can be expanded.
+TODO: Ensure macros propagate source location to expanded code
 TODO: Clean up tests into separate files with distinct areas
 TODO: Implement an error printer
 TODO: Make `Pair` struct private and replace usages with a `Cons(Expr, Expr)` function returning a `*pair`.
 TODO: Make `List.Tail()` return `(List, bool)` and move usages of `tail()` to that
 TODO: Make `Pair` interface have a `First() Expr` and `Second() Expr` method.
-TODO: Replace `cond` with `match` keyword and have it use pattern matching
+TODO: Replace `cond` with `match` keyword and have it use pattern matching.
 TODO: Implement support for multiple elipsis in macro matching and in expansion bodies.
-TODO: Ensure macros propagate source location to expanded code
 TODO: Implement a symbol table and use integers instead of strings to compare/find the right values
+TODO: Add logging (to lowest log level) essentially everywhere and make sure it is disabled in `ghoul` command unless some param is given.